 DOES has spent less than its available funding in recent years, raising concerns about its ability to meet the needs of unemployed and underemployed residents.
-In FY 2016, the department spent \$65 million on employment services, compared with \$78 million in available funding (Figure 3).
+In FY 2016, the Department spent \$65 million on employment services, compared with \$78 million in available funding (Figure 2).
 In FY 2017, DOES spent \$72 million on employment services and budgeted for \$80 million.
 This is a significant improvement.
 All figures have been adjusted for inflation.

 The high unemployment rate among residents without a college degree points to great needs for employment assistance.
-In 2016, some 15 percent of DC residents without a high school degree, and
+In 2016, some 15 percent of DC residents without a high school degree, and 16 percent of those with a high school degree, were unemployed, as compared with just 2.7 percent of residents with a college degree.
+The agency should continue to reduce its levels of underspending to support comprehensive employment services.

-FIGURE 3.
+FIGURE 2.